6 Features to Look for When Choosing a File Sharing Solution

 • Multi-factor authentication – Cybercriminals target remote work VPNs and enterprise systems with brute force attacks, trying many combinations of passwords in a short amount of time.
 Even if a cybercriminal correctly guesses a password, MFA will add a layer of security by requiring a secondary verification method even after password entry, such as confirming the login attempt on a desktop computer using a mobile device.

 • Granular access controls – It’s important your IT team is able to finely tune account privileges.
 The least privilege access policy is very popular for good reason, as you ensure that employee accounts are able to access only the files and systems that are required for their job performance.
+By implementing this approach, you are not only optimizing productivity but also improving your IT security, as it minimizes the risk of unauthorized access and potential data breaches.
+This careful permissions management helps create a more secure and efficient work environment.

 • Logs of file access – It’s important to be able to see what accounts have accessed a file, rather than just when a file is edited or uploaded.
 For example, Google Docs will show you the history of edits made to a document, but not a history of accounts opening a file.
 This is a critical feature for enterprise companies to see patterns of an employee account accessing files at strange times, for example.